Crowmeir/rock-paper-scissors-odinproject/README.md

-# rock-paper-scissors-odinproject
+# Rock Paper Scissors solution for Odin Project's JS foundation course.
-Just a quick personal solution for the odin project's JS foundation course.
+Just a quick personal solution (for reference only)